• Skip to primary navigation

 8. Olive oil: The amount might seem like a lot, but it's needed to bring the pesto to the right consistency.

 9. Combining pasta and pesto: It is important to mix the pasta in a new bowl or pan rather than the pan you cooked the pasta in.
-Keeping the pesto cool helps to preserve its vibrant flavours.
+Keeping the pesto cool helps to preserve its vibrant flavors.

 Storage: